reTHINK-project/dev-msg-node-nomatrix/README.md

 ```
 The last parameter `matrix1.rethink` specifies the domain name for MatrixMN.

+##### 4. Building the Registry
 In order to reach the domain registry it has to be built too.
 Please change to the `dev-registry-domain/server` directory after cloning it in a place of your choice.
 Then run:
 ```
-docker build -t dev-registry-domain . docker images cd $MATRIXMN/dist/docker
+docker build -t dev-registry-domain . docker images cd "$MATRIXMN"/dist/docker
 ```
-You should now see the 2 docker images which were built.
+Now you should see the 2 docker images which were built.

+##### 5. Starting the Registry
-Then you need to run the registry.
+The first image to be started is the registry.
 ```
 ./startregistry.sh
 ```

+##### 6. Starting MatrixMN
-Now open another terminal and execute this.
+Open another terminal and execute the following.
 ```
-cd $MATRIXMN/dist/docker
+cd "$MATRIXMN"/dist/docker
 ./start.sh
 ```
 The MatrixMN will now start which might take a while.
-You can check whether its finished by looking for the last line being like `synapse.storage.TIME - 212 - INFO - - Total database time: 0.000% {get_all_pushers(0): 0.000%,` after executing `docker logs dev-msg-node-matrix`.
+You can check whether it is finished by looking for the last line being similar to `synapse.storage.TIME - 212 - INFO - - Total database time: 0.000% {get_all_pushers(0): 0.000%,` after executing `docker logs dev-msg-node-matrix`.

+##### 7. Testing
 Finally you can test the correctness of the setup.
 ```
 gulp test